patrickbwarren/inkscape-survex-export/README.md

 processed with `cavern` and viewed with `aven`.
 To stitch them together we note that Tonto aven is station 8 in `path4288` in `matchbox.svx`, and is also station 0 in `path4290` in `silverstream.svx`.
-Hence the following short survex file will do the job:
+Hence the following short survex file (here called `combined.svx`) will do the job:

 ```
+; combined.svx
 *include matchbox
 *include silverstream
 *equate matchbox.path4288.8 silverstream.path4290.0